udoprog/c10t/README.md

         $ sudo apt-get install build-essential cmake libpng-dev zlib1g-dev libboost-all-dev libfreetype6-dev

+    If libboost > 1.45 is not available by using your package manager, you need to install it from source.
+To do so download and untar it from www.boost.org and perform the following operations as root:

+        $ ./bootstrap --prefix=/usr
+        $ ./b2 install

+    If you have troubles installing boost, consult the Getting Started Guide on the website of the boost library.

  2. Update submodules which contains some required dependencies (./libs):

         $ git submodule init
         $ git submodule update

+    Make sure you have cloned the repository with git in order to submit these commands successfully.

  3. Run: